openworm/org.geppetto.docs/source/intro.rst

 .. image:: http://i.imgur.com/ts859ap.png

-A complete list of the simulation commands by typing help() into the console.
+A complete list of the simulation commands will display by typing help() into the console.
 The following commands are available in the Geppetto console.

 AutoCompletion
 --------------